Bazuga02/allo-b/README.md

 # Allo Meals: React-based Meal Selection Web App
 # Project Overview

 This project is a React-based web application designed for meal selection.
 It includes features such as user authentication, meal filtering by tags, dynamic pricing, and integration with a backend server.
-The site is deployed and accessible at [https://allo-meals.netlify.app/](https://allo-meals.netlify.app/). #Please note that as it's hosted on a free service, it may take a few seconds to load initially.
+The site is deployed and accessible at [https://allo-meals.netlify.app/](https://allo-meals.netlify.app/).
+(Please note that as it's hosted on a free service, it may take a few seconds to load initially).

 ## Key Features